 To account for seasonality and thus enable the quantification of emission reductions resulting from a change in the seasonality and extent of fire, emission factors are stratified by fire season (Early Dry Season or Late Dry Season), time since last burned, and vegetation fuel types and other ancillary parameters:

-(Minimum number of historical years) - The baseline scenario is identified by first quantifying site specific historical fire emissions over a Historical Reference Period (HRP) that captures inter-annual variability, avoids bias from outlier years, and is consistent with ecological fire-return intervals.
+Establishment of the Historical Reference Period (HRP).
+The baseline scenario is identified by first quantifying site specific historical fire emissions over a Historical Reference Period (HRP) that captures inter-annual variability, avoids bias from outlier years, and is consistent with ecological fire-return intervals.

 To establish the baseline, there must be records of historical fire activity (including extent and month of burnt areas) available during the Historical reference period.
 The crediting baseline is then defined by reference to the business-as-usual Fire Regime represented by the fire history during the Historical Reference Period for the project area (including proportions of eligible Vegetation Fuel types burnt in the Early Dry Season and in the Late Dry Season)

-The Historical Reference Period (HRP) must include at least seven (7) consecutive years immediately before the project start date.
-Where data availability allows, the HRP should extend to cover at least two mean fire return intervals (FRIs) of the dominant vegetation types, up to a maximum of 20 years or four FRIs, whichever is smaller.
-This ensures a statistically robust sample that smooths anomalies from unusually wet or dry years.
+The Historical Reference Period (HRP) shall:

+Consist of consecutive years immediately preceding the Project Start Date (fixed end date; no selective shifting permitted);

+Include a minimum of seven (7) years;

+Span at least two (2) times the mean Fire Return Interval (FRI) of the applicable vegetation/fire regime (≥2×FRI);

+Not exceed the smaller of twenty (20) years or four (4) times FRI;

+Include all years within the HRP, with no exclusion of outliers.

+The mean Fire Return Interval shall be derived from historical fire occurrence data consistent with the methodology’s fire classification framework.
+By anchoring HRP duration to ≥2×FRI, the methodology ensures that the baseline spans at least two complete fire cycles and inherently scales to all woody savanna climatic and ecological conditions.